Skip to main content

 Matching a Carrier configuration to your home

-If you have decided Carrier fits, the next call is which system type.
+Carrier confirmed, the remaining decision is system type.
 Carrier's strength is in the systems beyond standard wall-mount, so the configuration choice matters more than for mainstream brands.
 Three things decide it: install layout, room count, and whether ducted or cassette is genuinely the right form factor.

 Start with simultaneous use, not room count